 - Lay your flatbread on a cookie sheet and spread the goat cheese on with the back of a spoon leaving a boarder around the edge of the dough.

-- Sprinkle about a TBSP of parmesan over the goat cheese spread.
+- Sprinkle about a tablespoon of parmesan over the goat cheese spread.

 - Top the pizza with sausage, bacon and Brussels sprouts.